deliveroo/deliveroo.engineering/_guidelines/services.md

   to store configuration in a similar style.

+### Static v dynamic configuration

+Note that:

+1. The environment is limited to 16kB on Heroku.
+If it fills up, and there's an emergency that, say, requires we change a database URL, we can get screwed.
+2. **Changing the environment restarts all servers**.
+At peak traffic, this will frequently result in degraded service during a warmup period.
+It's a risky operation in any event, as risky as a deploy.

+The environment should be reserved for static configuration (enough for the service to function).
+Dynamic configuration is a higher-level feature and can be achieved in a number of ways (feature flagging; dedicated settings store in a database for instance).

+Good: using the environment for

+- Resource handles to the database, cache, and other backing services
+- Credentials to external services such as Amazon S3 or Twitter
+- Per-environment values such as the canonical hostname for the deploy

+Bad:

+- List of featured products on a homepage.
+- Per-country limits on vouchers.
+- Instagram handles.

 ## Continuous Deployment

 Services should strive to be deployed via Continuous Deployment (CD) when master